hnaung/k8s-stuffs/logging-monitoring/fluentd-cloudwatch/README.md

         num_threads 8
       </match>
 ```
-It uses the default log group name of `gplus-staging-eks` and the log stream name of `k8s-pods`.
+It uses the default log group name of `staging-eks` and the log stream name of `k8s-pods`.

 If you've followed the instructions in this chapter as is, then no change is required in this configuration file.
 However if a different log group name is used in the previous command or a different log stream name is needed, then that needs to be configured in this configuration file.